John M. Houston: Early life and career

-Congressional career
+Career

+Congress

 Houston was elected to the United States Congress by the voters of Kansas' 5th Congressional District in 1934.
 The incumbent, William Augustus Ayres, resigned from Congress on August 21, 1934, to accept an appointment to the Federal Trade Commission.
 Somewhat surprisingly, Houston easily defeated Republican Ira C. Watson 57 percent to 36.2 percent.

 He won re-election two years later with 60 percent of the vote over Republican challenger J.B.
 Patterson.
 Houston barely defeated Republican Stanley Taylor in 1938, 43,990 to 43,480.
 In a rematch in 1940, Houston more handily defeated Taylor by a 5,500-vote margin (58,436 to 52,901).

 During his tenure in Congress, Houston was a member of the House Committee on Appropriations.

 The 1940 census led to redistricting which pitted Houston against Edward Herbert Rees, the incumbent Republican in Kansas' 4th congressional district.
 Rees easily defeated Houston, 55,612 to 44,333.
 Republican Clifford R. Hope, who had once held the 7th congressional district (it had been eliminated due to redistricting) won the new 5th district seat once held by Houston.